 2. Heat Sugar and Milk (165 °F)

-You can also cook the custard with a sous vide and get consistently creamy gelato with no risk of overcooking.
+You can also cook the custard sous vide style and get consistently creamy gelato with no risk of overcooking.

 3. Add the Gelato Flavor

 4. Heat Custard Again (172 °F)

 Once you are satisfied with the flavor, bring the mixture up to 172 °F. Stir constantly until it reaches the desired temperature.
 Beware, this is the most error-prone part of the process because if the mixture goes above 172 °F at any point the egg yolks will cook and the custard will be ruined.
 Unless you are trying to make scrambled eggs flavored gelato!
 Once it hits temperature remove the mixture from heat.
 Pour 2 cups of cream into a medium mixing bowl.
 Pour the custard mixture from the saucepan into the mixing bowl.
 Whisk together.